 On December 30, 2013, the College issued \$3,288,490 of Series E and \$4,494,695 of Series F bonds with fixed rates of 3.08% and 3.79%, respectively (at a true cost of 3.685%).
 The bonds were issued through the Massachusetts Development Finance Agency for the purpose of refunding, together with other funds available for such purpose, the outstanding principal amount of the 2010 Series B and Series C bonds.
-Principal is payable semi-annually through October 1, 2026 for the Series E bonds and October 1, 2022 for the Series F bonds.
-Interest is payable monthly.
 The refunding did not result in a material difference between the reacquisition price and the net carrying amount of the previous debt.

-The College completed the refunding to reduce its total debt service payments over the next 14 years by \$1,391,155 and to obtain an economic gain of \$697,971.
-The balance of the Series E and F bonds at June 30, 2022 was \$1,738,549.
+The College paid the remaining principal balance for the Series E bonds during fiscal year 2023.
+For the Series F bonds, the principal is payable semi-annually through October 1, 2026 with interest payable monthly.
+The balance of the Series F bonds at June 30, 2023 was \$1,210,110.